TheRepeat/SRPG-Studio/Selection Actions/$readme.txt

 2. Set the type to Execute Code
 3. Copy the following command into the Code box: JingleControl.resetSingleUnit(unitId);
    Where unitId is a number corresponding to the database ID of the unit you want to reset.

+(Optional) Select FX types
+You can change the frequency the select FX will play at.
+There are three frequencies:
+ * ALWAYSPLAY (0): Sfx plays every single time an able unit is selected.
+ * FIRSTTURNPLAY (1): Sfx plays every time an able unit is selected, but only on turn 1.
+ * PLAYONCE (2): Sfx plays the first time the unit is selected and can be reset with an event command.
+(This is the default option)
+You can change which type is used by editing SFX_TYPE_DEFAULT in R-selection-actions.js.
+Or, you can change frequency on a unit-by-unit basis with the unit custom parameter selectfxType.
+Example: {selectfxType: 0} makes the unit always play its sound effect.

+A full example of custom parameters:
+{
+    selectfx: [2,6,8,11],
+    selectfxType: 1
+}

  (B) Select Speech